 - If the affected volume resides on an external hard drive, detach that disk from your Mac, then reattach it.
 Otherwise, restart your Mac before proceeding.
 Note that this generally only resolves the acute problem of a filesystem stalling.
 While the disk may appear to function fine once it is reattached, it's not unlikely for problems to recur.

-- If you have any other hardware devices attached to your Mac (e.g. Firewire or USB webcams, printers, iPhones — anything other than a display, keyboard, mouse, and the source/destination disks), detach them.
+- If you have any other hardware devices attached to your Mac (e.g. USB webcams, printers, iPhones — anything other than a display, keyboard, mouse, and the source/destination disks), detach them.
 If your source or destination volume is plugged into a USB hub, keyboard, or display, reconnect it to one of your Mac's built-in ports.

 - Replace the cable that you're using to connect the external hard drive enclosure to your Mac (if applicable).